-Histological structure of thyroid gland & Functions of Thyroid Hormones (T3 & T4)
+Histological structure of thyroid gland and Functions of Thyroid Hormones (T3 and T4)

 The thyroid gland secretes many hormones, collectively called thyroid hormones, The thyroid gland consists of two lobes, the right & the left lobes joined together by an intermediate structure, the isthmus, It is located in the anterior part of the lower neck, below the larynx (voice box), It secretes hormones vital to metabolism & growth.